 You could get rid of debt collectors by writing off your debt.
 I’ve put together a 4 question debt calculator which will tell you if you’re eligible:

-BW Legal Debt Collectors collect on behalf of a number of companies.
+This debt collector will collect debt on behalf of a number of companies.
+They are especially active in the consumer debt sectors, such as home utility providers.
 It’s likely that you owe one of them:

-- The government (HMRC, tax)
+- The government (HMRC)

 - N Power